strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/LinuxCLI/LinuxCLI.md

 <pre>sudo su -</pre>

 This will get us to a root prompt.
 When we say root prompt we mean a terminal with the highest level of permission possible.
-We want to be in a root prompt because looking at network connections and process information system wide requires root priviledges (or the highest level of priviledges).
+We want to be in a root prompt because looking at network connections and process information system wide requires root privileges (or the highest level of privileges).

 Let's start by looking at the network connections with **lsof**.
 When we use **lsof**, we are looking at open files.
 When we use the **-i** flag we are looking at the open Internet connections.
 When we use the **-P** flag we are telling **lsof** to not try and guess what the service is on the ports that are being used.
 Just give us the port number.